douglascraigschmidt/MoCCA-Capstone/README.md

 MoCCA-Capstone
 ==============

-This repository contains the project descriptions for the 2014 offering of the Mobile Cloud Computing with Android (MoCCA) Capstone course.
+This repository contains sample project descriptions for various offering of the Mobile Cloud Computing with Android (MoCCA) Capstone MOOC.
+The final project descriptions for MoCCA Capstone MOOC may differ a bit, but these samples will provide a sense of what a Capstone project looks like.